MP Estate Planning UK

 Outcomes: URN for non-taxable trusts or UTR for taxable trusts

-After you use the registration service, HMRC issues a number to the record.
-Non‑taxable trusts get a URN.
-Taxable trusts receive a UTR.
+After you complete the registration, HMRC issues a reference number.
+Non-taxable trusts receive a Unique Reference Number (URN).
+Taxable trusts receive a Unique Taxpayer Reference (UTR) that links the trust to the Self Assessment system.
 These usually arrive within 15 working days.

-Treat the number like sensitive paperwork.
-It links the arrangement to official letters and online accounts.
+Treat either number like sensitive paperwork.
+It links the trust to all official correspondence, your Government Gateway account and any future tax filings.

 What “managing your trust’s details” means in practice